KV Cache Steering for Controlling Frozen LLMs: Conclusions

 \section{Conclusions}

-We introduced \emph{cache steering}, a novel technique for guiding the reasoning behavior of language models via one-shot modifications to the key-value (KV) cache.
-By leveraging contrastive examples and GPT-4o-generated CoT reasoning traces, our method induces structured reasoning in small models without requiring fine-tuning, prompt engineering, or continuous intervention during generation.
-Unlike traditional activation steering, cache steering modifies only the stored representations of past tokens, leading to improved stability, compatibility with standard inference pipelines, and efficiency at inference time.
-Through experiments on GSM8K, ARC-Challenge, CSQA, and PIQA, we demonstrate that cache steering can reliably induce reasoning behavior and, in some cases, improve task accuracy.
-In addition to inducing reasoning, we show that cache steering enables control over the style of reasoning.
-While cache steering is not yet fully plug-and-play, and its effectiveness depends on coefficients and steering vector selection, it offers a promising and lightweight mechanism for behavior control in language models.
-We hope this work opens up new directions for controllable generation, reasoning style transfer, and low-cost distillation techniques in the key-value space.
+We introduced \emph{cache steering}, a one-shot technique for guiding language models by modifying their key–value cache.
+Using contrastive examples and GPT-4o-generated reasoning traces, our method induces structured reasoning in small models without fine-tuning, prompt engineering, or continuous interventions.
+Unlike activation steering, cache steering operates once on fixed past representations, improving stability, efficiency, and compatibility with standard inference pipelines.
+Experiments on GSM8K, ARC-c, CSQA, and PIQA show reliable induction of reasoning behavior and occasional accuracy gains, while style-transfer experiments demonstrate the ability to control reasoning forms.
+Although its effectiveness still depends on coefficient settings and steering vector selection, cache steering provides a lightweight, practical mechanism for behavior control and opens new directions for behavior control and low-cost distillation in the KV space.